-The Azure IoT Hub output allows you to send messages to a Microsoft Azure IoT Hub where you can then push information to devices and sensors in the field, enabling actuation or changes in device behavior.
-Azure IoT Hub is a managed service hosted in the Azure cloud that acts as a central message hub for bi-directional communication between ArcGIS Velocity and your IoT devices.
+The Azure IoT Hub output in ArcGIS Velocity allows you to send messages to a Microsoft Azure IoT Hub, where you can push information to devices and sensors in the field, enabling actuation or changes in device behavior.
+Azure IoT Hub is a managed service hosted in the Azure cloud that acts as a central message hub for bidirectional communication between ArcGIS Velocity and your IoT devices.

 For more information on Azure IoT Hub, see the Azure IoT Hub documentation.

-- A data analyst wants to update the properties of sensors, connected via an Azure IoT Hub, based on information coming in from a related system.
+- A data analyst wants to update the properties of sensors, connected through an Azure IoT Hub, based on information coming in from a related system.